apache/db-jdo/README.md

 The Apache JDO project includes the following subprojects:

-* *api* contains source to build jdo-api-{version}.jar, which defines the JDO API for Java 1.8 and later.
+* [api](https://github.com/apache/db-jdo/tree/master/api) contains source to build `jdo-api-{version}.jar`, which defines the JDO API for Java 1.8 and later.
-* *exectck* contains source to build the maven plugin to run the TCK the Reference Implementation (RI) or an implementation under test (IUT)
+* [exectck](https://github.com/apache/db-jdo/tree/master/exectck) contains source to build the maven plugin to run the TCK the Reference Implementation (RI) or an implementation under test (IUT)
-* *tck* contains the JDO Technology Compatibility Kit for Java 1.8 and later.
+* [tck](https://github.com/apache/db-jdo/tree/master/tck) contains the JDO Technology Compatibility Kit for Java 1.8 and later.
-* *parent-pom* contains the maven pom.xml that ties the projects together.
+* [parent-pom](https://github.com/apache/db-jdo/tree/master/parent-pom) contains the Maven `pom.xml` that ties the projects together.

 JDO releases may be downloaded from [the Apache JDO downloads page](http://db.apache.org/jdo/downloads.html).
 Minor updates of releases are only available as source from the GitHub repository.